JPMorgan Chase & Co. Cuts Zimmer Biomet (NYSE:ZBH) Price Target to $114.00

-Zimmer Biomet (NYSE:ZBH) had its price objective lowered by JPMorgan Chase & Co. from $150.00 to $114.00 in a report published on Tuesday, Analyst Ratings Network reports.
-The firm currently has a neutral rating on the medical equipment provider’s stock.
+Zimmer Biomet (NYSE:ZBH) had its target price cut by JPMorgan Chase & Co. from $150.00 to $114.00 in a research note issued to investors on Tuesday, PriceTargets.com reports.
+They currently have a neutral rating on the medical equipment provider’s stock.

-ZBH has been the subject of several other research reports.
-UBS Group downgraded shares of Zimmer Biomet from a buy rating to a neutral rating and dropped their price objective for the company from $172.00 to $130.00 in a report on Wednesday, February 2nd.
-Royal Bank of Canada dropped their price objective on shares of Zimmer Biomet from $140.00 to $125.00 and set a sector perform rating for the company in a report on Tuesday.
-Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Zimmer Biomet from $140.00 to $121.00 and set a hold rating for the company in a report on Tuesday.
-Needham & Company LLC lowered their price target on shares of Zimmer Biomet from $155.00 to $143.00 and set a buy rating for the company in a report on Tuesday.
-Finally, SVB Leerink lowered their price target on shares of Zimmer Biomet from $150.00 to $135.00 and set an outperform rating for the company in a report on Tuesday.
-One investment analyst has rated the stock with a sell rating, twelve have given a hold rating and thirteen have given a buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of Hold and an average target price of $146.96.
+Several other research analysts have also issued reports on ZBH.
+Citigroup decreased their price target on shares of Zimmer Biomet from $188.00 to $175.00 and set a buy rating on the stock in a research report on Friday, November 5th.
+Wells Fargo & Company decreased their price target on shares of Zimmer Biomet from $124.00 to $111.00 and set an underweight rating on the stock in a research report on Tuesday.
+Mizuho cut shares of Zimmer Biomet from a buy rating to a neutral rating in a research report on Monday, January 10th.
+Truist Financial lowered their price objective on shares of Zimmer Biomet from $145.00 to $128.00 and set a buy rating on the stock in a research report on Tuesday.
+Finally, Deutsche Bank Aktiengesellschaft lowered their price objective on shares of Zimmer Biomet from $140.00 to $121.00 and set a hold rating on the stock in a research report on Tuesday.
+One analyst has rated the stock with a sell rating, twelve have assigned a hold rating and thirteen have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Zimmer Biomet presently has a consensus rating of Hold and a consensus target price of $146.96.

-The business also recently announced a quarterly dividend, which was paid on Monday, January 31st.
-Stockholders of record on Tuesday, December 28th were given a dividend of $0.24 per share.
-This represents a $0.96 dividend on an annualized basis and a dividend yield of 0.81%.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, January 31st.
+Stockholders of record on Tuesday, December 28th were issued a dividend of $0.24 per share.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 0.83%.
 The ex-dividend date was Monday, December 27th.
-Zimmer Biomet’s dividend payout ratio (DPR) is presently 24.68%.
+Zimmer Biomet’s dividend payout ratio is 24.68%.

-In other news, insider Sang Yi sold 2,800 shares of the firm’s stock in a transaction that occurred on Tuesday, December 14th.
-The shares were sold at an average price of $124.14, for a total transaction of $347,592.00.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Company insiders own 0.56% of the company’s stock.
+In other news, insider Sang Yi sold 2,800 shares of the stock in a transaction dated Tuesday, December 14th.
+The stock was sold at an average price of $124.14, for a total transaction of $347,592.00.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Corporate insiders own 0.56% of the company’s stock.

-Hedge funds have recently modified their holdings of the stock.
-Russell Investments Group Ltd. increased its holdings in Zimmer Biomet by 2.4% during the third quarter.
-Russell Investments Group Ltd. now owns 200,923 shares of the medical equipment provider’s stock valued at $29,413,000 after buying an additional 4,699 shares during the period.
-AQR Capital Management LLC increased its holdings in Zimmer Biomet by 29.8% during the second quarter.
-AQR Capital Management LLC now owns 91,616 shares of the medical equipment provider’s stock valued at $14,734,000 after buying an additional 21,017 shares during the period.
-Sentry Investment Management LLC increased its holdings in Zimmer Biomet by 1,263.2% during the third quarter.
-Sentry Investment Management LLC now owns 1,963 shares of the medical equipment provider’s stock valued at $287,000 after buying an additional 1,819 shares during the period.
-Alliancebernstein L.P. increased its holdings in Zimmer Biomet by 4.5% during the third quarter.
-Alliancebernstein L.P. now owns 2,267,109 shares of the medical equipment provider’s stock valued at $331,814,000 after buying an additional 97,096 shares during the period.
-Finally, American Century Companies Inc. boosted its stake in Zimmer Biomet by 15.1% in the third quarter.
-American Century Companies Inc. now owns 4,259,604 shares of the medical equipment provider’s stock valued at $623,436,000 after acquiring an additional 557,891 shares in the last quarter.
-88.09% of the stock is currently owned by institutional investors.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in ZBH.
+Amundi Pioneer Asset Management Inc. grew its holdings in Zimmer Biomet by 1.3% in the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 117,666 shares of the medical equipment provider’s stock valued at $15,025,000 after buying an additional 1,465 shares during the last quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp grew its holdings in Zimmer Biomet by 13.2% in the 2nd quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 38,464 shares of the medical equipment provider’s stock valued at $6,186,000 after buying an additional 4,499 shares during the last quarter.
+FMR LLC grew its holdings in Zimmer Biomet by 1.9% in the 2nd quarter.
+FMR LLC now owns 892,874 shares of the medical equipment provider’s stock valued at $143,591,000 after buying an additional 16,357 shares during the last quarter.
+Northwestern Mutual Wealth Management Co. grew its holdings in Zimmer Biomet by 1.2% in the 2nd quarter.
+Northwestern Mutual Wealth Management Co. now owns 11,960 shares of the medical equipment provider’s stock valued at $1,923,000 after buying an additional 144 shares during the last quarter.
+Finally, Moneta Group Investment Advisors LLC lifted its position in shares of Zimmer Biomet by 24.9% in the 2nd quarter.
+Moneta Group Investment Advisors LLC now owns 2,239 shares of the medical equipment provider’s stock worth $360,000 after acquiring an additional 446 shares during the period.
+88.09% of the stock is currently owned by hedge funds and other institutional investors.

 Zimmer Biomet Holdings, Inc provides musculoskeletal healthcare services.
 It operates through the following segments: Americas and Global Businesses, EMEA, and Asia Pacific.
 The Americas and Global Businesses segment consists of U.S. and includes other North, Central and South American markets for all product categories as well as the global results for the Dental products division.